E-commerce

 Local currency and international pricing

-Rate locked at creation; review if the draft is modified later
+Rate fixed at creation; review if draft is modified later

 Use cases and merchant profiles

-Draft orders are used when the public checkout is not enough: assisted sales, negotiation, services, order replacement, manual takeover from a channel, or wholesale sales with specific terms.
-The table below presents common scenarios and the settings to plan in advance.
+Draft orders are useful when public checkout isn't enough: assisted selling, negotiation, services, order replacement, manual channel takeover, or wholesale sales with special terms.
+The table below presents common scenarios and the settings to plan ahead.

 Scenario